JohnnyE7/hotkeys_helper/README.md

 # Hotkeys Helper
 This project is designed to help users learn useful Windows keyboard shortcuts in an interactive and gamified format.
-It includes multiple categories, knowledge tests, achievement systems, and leaderboards.
+Application includes multiple categories, knowledge tests, achievement systems, and leaderboards.

-# Windows Hotkeys Learning App

-An interactive application to help users learn and practice useful Windows hotkeys in a gamified format.

 ## Features
 - **Learning Mode**: Displays keyboard shortcuts and explains their functionality.